They’ve been stuck for 7 weeks on the ship that crashed into a Baltimore bridge. This is what life is like for the Dali crew - KESQ

 “They’re going to be on for the foreseeable future,” Wilson told CNN Wednesday.
 “We’re working to refloat the vessel in a few days and move it to a local terminal here.
 And then at some point in the future – and I don’t have that date – the company will look for guidance from the authorities on the next steps with the crew.”

-Duan, who visited the crew April 24 and communicates with the captain regularly, says he doesn’t expect the ship to leave the Baltimore area until authorities have completed their investigation.
+Duan, who visited the crew April 24 and communicates with the captain regularly, said he doesn’t expect the ship to leave the Baltimore area until authorities have completed their investigation.

-The National Transportation Safety Board released a preliminary report about the crash earlier this week, which did not include a probable cause.
-Those findings will be part of a final report that could take investigators up to two years to complete.
+The National Transportation Safety Board’s preliminary report about the crash did not include a probable cause, which will be part of a final report that could take investigators up to two years to complete.

 “Without the final report, I don’t think the vessel is going anywhere” far from Baltimore, Duan said.

+On Monday, several tugboats towed the vessel to the Port of Baltimore’s Seagirt Marine Terminal – the same spot the Dali departed from on its ill-fated voyage almost eight weeks ago.
+There, the ship will undergo any necessary, temporary fixes before more permanent repairs can be made, officials have said.

-In the meantime, he hopes nonessential crew members will be allowed to get off the ship and stay temporarily on dry land to “ease their mental stress.”
+In the meantime, Duan hopes nonessential crew members will be allowed to get off the ship and stay temporarily on dry land to “ease their mental stress.”

 The crew members’ unions have publicly called for the extension or renewal of the seamen’s visas.
 Duan also hopes US authorities will re-evaluate who must stay on the ship, and who might be able to fly home.